There are two configuration components for the Flux engine:

 To store an encrypted password in the runtime configuration and access it within your workflows, follow these steps:

 - Follow the Command Line Interface for generating an encrypted password.
-This will create an encrypted password which should look something like Gc4f0oRkPJ4=.
+This will create an encrypted password that looks something like Gc4f0oRkPJ4=.

 Edit your runtime configuration to store the encrypted password.
 The encrypted password doesn't require any special syntax and can be set like any other variable: